lorin/openstack-hackspace/under-the-hood-network.md

     $ sudo ovs-vsctl list-ports br-int
     $ sudo ovs-vsctl list-ports br-ex

-You should be able to see ports that are attached to open vswitches even if they are inside of a network namespace.
+You should be able to see ports that are attached to Open vSwtich bridges even if they are inside of a network namespace.

-## DHCP
+## DHCP service

 The `qdhcp-` network namespace contains the interface where the DHCP server listens for DHCP requsests from instances.